December 31, 2010

 We're Baaack!!!

 It has been six months since the last post.
 In the very first post of this blog, I spoke of the blog becoming another unfinished pile in my ADD life of piles.
-And, yep...
+Yep.
 But, that's the beauty of a blog.
 Who is it for anyway?
-Why, the blog is for the blogger (that would be me).
-If the blogger gets bloggees (rhymes with devotees and groupies), that's super!
-Hey, I have a bloggee (that would be my husband), so it's all good, eh?
+Why, the blog is for the blogger and that would be me.
+If the blogger gets bloggees (which rhymes with devotees and groupies), that's super!
+Hey, I have a bloggee!
+That would be my husband!
+It's all good!

 March 1, 2010